SuaveIV/FamilyBot/readme.md

 1. **Steamworks Web API Key:** Used for accessing most public Steam Web API endpoints (e.g., `IPlayerService/GetOwnedGames`, `IWishlistService/GetWishlist`, `IFamilyGroupsService/GetSharedLibraryApps`).
 This is a developer-specific key.
     - **To Obtain:** Go to [https://steamcommunity.com/dev/apikey](https://steamcommunity.com/dev/apikey).
 Register a domain (you can use `localhost` for development) and generate your key.
 This key goes into the `steamworks_api_key` field in your `config.yml`.

-2. **Steam Web API Token (`webapi_token`):** This is a client-side token, usually obtained from your browser session, and is specifically used by the `Token_Sender` bot for actions that might mimic browser interaction (e.g., if you had features related to Steam Points Shop or specific client-side Steam features).
+2. **Steam Web API Token (`webapi_token`):** This is a client-side token, usually obtained from your browser session, and is specifically used by the `token_sender` plugin for actions that might mimic browser interaction.
+This token is *automatically collected* by the `token_sender` plugin.

-    - **To Get `webapi_token`:** Go to [https://store.steampowered.com/pointssummary/ajaxgetasyncconfig](https://store.steampowered.com/pointssummary/ajaxgetasyncconfig).
-Log in to Steam in another tab, then refresh the token tab.
-Copy the `webapi_token` value (in quotes).
-This token is *automatically collected* by the `Token_Sender` bot using Selenium and sent to the main bot via WebSocket.
 You don't need to manually put this into `config.yml`.

 #### Steam Family ID